filipjnc/udacity-todo-app/README.md

 # Udacity Todo App

-This Todo App is the final project CAPSTONE from the nanodegree Cloud Developer at Udacity.
+This Todo App is the final project of the nanodegree Cloud Developer from Udacity.

 The frontend is a React application.
 The backend follows the serverless architecture and is deployed on AWS.